 Child and Family Team (CFT) Meetings: The Child and Family Team Meetings can be used to make plans around supporting the youth in reaching their college goals and getting connected to supports and resources.
 This team can include birth family members, previous foster parents, and current foster family members.
-A great place to start these meetings would be to discuss the youth's college and career goals and interests.
+A place to start these meetings would be to discuss the other handouts in this course.